Maximum and minimum: In relation to sets

 Maxima and minima can also be defined for sets.
 In general, if an ordered set S has a greatest element m, then m is a maximal element of the set, also denoted as $\max(S)$.
 Furthermore, if S is a subset of an ordered set T and m is the greatest element of S with (respect to order induced by T), then m is a least upper bound of S in T. Similar results hold for least element, minimal element and greatest lower bound.
 The maximum and minimum function for sets are used in databases, and can be computed rapidly, since the maximum (or minimum) of a set can be computed from the maxima of a partition; formally, they are self-decomposable aggregation functions.

-In the case of a general partial order, the least element (i.e., one that is smaller than all others) should not be confused with a minimal element (nothing is smaller).
-Likewise, a greatest element of a partially ordered set (poset) is an upper bound of the set which is contained within the set, whereas a maximal element m of a poset A is an element of A such that if m ≤ b (for any b in A), then m = b.
+In the case of a general partial order, a least element (i.e., one that is less than all others) should not be confused with the minimal element (nothing is lesser).
+Likewise, a greatest element of a partially ordered set (poset) is an upper bound of the set which is contained within the set, whereas the maximal element m of a poset A is an element of A such that if m ≤ b (for any b in A), then m = b.
 Any least element or greatest element of a poset is unique, but a poset can have several minimal or maximal elements.
 If a poset has more than one maximal element, then these elements will not be mutually comparable.

 In a totally ordered set, or chain, all elements are mutually comparable, so such a set can have at most one minimal element and at most one maximal element.
 Then, due to mutual comparability, the minimal element will also be the least element, and the maximal element will also be the greatest element.
 Thus in a totally ordered set, we can simply use the terms minimum and maximum.

 If a chain is finite, then it will always have a maximum and a minimum.
 If a chain is infinite, then it need not have a maximum or a minimum.
 For example, the set of natural numbers has no maximum, though it has a minimum.
 If an infinite chain S is bounded, then the closure Cl(S) of the set occasionally has a minimum and a maximum, in which case they are called the greatest lower bound and the least upper bound of the set S, respectively.